-Student interaction and interest in state level policies and programs are integral to the work of ALSDE and the goals of Alabama Ascending.
+Student interaction and interest in state level policies and programs are integral to the work of ALSDE.
 Having a Student Advisory Council allows for direct input from our greatest stakeholder – the student.

 The State Superintendent Student Advisory Council is a group of 16 middle or secondary school students who discuss how decisions are made at the state level and affect students throughout Alabama.